Wickedly Fun Halloween Cupcakes

 Blue Monster Cupcake

-This goofy and spooky blue Halloween cupcake is as fun to make as it is to eat.
+If you're in the mood to decorate, this monster Halloween cupcake recipe is a great afternoon project for you and your little helpers.
+This goofy and spooky blue cupcake is as much fun to make as it is to eat.

 1. Tint frosting teal and ice the cupcake.

 3. Tint a small amount of fondant blue and a small amount pink.
 Roll pink and blue fondant each 1/16 inch thick.
-Form into an ear shape using scissors; insert into the cupcake.
+Form into ear shapes using scissors; insert into the cupcake.

 4. Pipe on frosting eyes and pupils with a small round decorating tip.